 Victims of violent crime can seek financial assistance for medical injuries, pain and suffering and loss of earnings caused by the offence.
 Victims may apply for financial assistance from the Victims of Crime Assistance Tribunal (VOCAT).
 The purpose of VOCAT is to assist the victim’s recovery.
-Victims can also seek compensation in the criminal court were the offender is sentenced.
+Victims can also seek compensation in the criminal court where the offender is sentenced.

 Types of Victims

 Not only primary victims are entitled to assistance.
 Depending on your circumstances you may also be entitled to financial assistance if you are related or close to the primary victim or deceased person.
 If you are a spouse or a relative of the victim you may also be eligible for assistance and compensation.
 Witnesses of violent crime may also apply for assistance.

 For the purposes of Victims of Crimes Assistance there are three categories of victims:

 A primary victim is a person who is directly injured or dies as a direct result of an offence.
 Included are those injured trying to prevent a violent crime or trying to aid or rescue a victim.